INFO-450-550-Artificial-Intelligence/Course_Project_Template/README.md

 ## Project Template: AI Algorithm Comparison

 This repository serves as the template for your course project.
-Below is a guide to the structure of the project and the purpose of each file.
-As you progress, you should add details about your specific project (e.g., "This file contains the implementations of the X, Y, and Z algorithms...").
+Below is an explanation of the structure of the project and the purpose of each file.
+Your project must retain this basic structure.
+As you progress, you should add details about your specific project to this readme (e.g., Replace "This file will contain the implementations of the AI algorithms/agents used in your project" with "This file contains the implementations of the X, Y, and Z algorithms...").

 ---